 The Nanakshahi calendar is a tropical solar calendar used in Sikhism.
 It is based on the "Barah Maha" (Twelve Months), a composition composed by the Sikh gurus reflecting the changes in nature communicated in the twelve-month cycle of the year.

 BANDI CHHOR DIVAS

-A Sikh celebration that commemorates Also known as the birthdays of the the day the sixth Sikh Guru, Guru Hargobind, released 52 prisoners from the birth of all ten Sikh Gurus the Gwallor Fort.
-This day is celebrated throughout the year.
-These Gurus by the lighting up of homes and Gurdwaras.
+A Sikh celebration that commemorates the day the sixth Sikh Guru, Guru Hargobind, released 52 prisoners from the Gwallor Fort.
+This day is celebrated by the lighting up of homes and Gurdwaras.

 GURPURAB